hashchange/backbone.declarative.views/README.md

 Mostly, yes.
 It depends on how you set up your views.
 If you define the template property with `extend()`, before instantiating the view, things will just work.

-But you can run into an edge case if you
+But you can run into an edge case if all of the following conditions are met.

-- load a component which creates its own Backbone.View subtypes AND
+- You load a component which creates its own Backbone.View subtypes.
-- load the component too early, ie before Backbone.Declarative.Views AND
+- You load the component too early, ie before Backbone.Declarative.Views.
-- while instantiating a view which is supplied by the component, you pass it a template selector as an option.
+- While instantiating a view which is supplied by the component, you pass it a template selector as an option.

 In that case, and in that case only, the data attributes of the template won't get applied to the `el` of the view.